hsunekichi/CppDSM/README.md

 It has high performance, close to MPI in bandwidth use on the basic scenarios tested.
 The average latency per access is only arround 3 times higher than using directly the local RAM, despite having all the data distributed across remote machines on a ~30ms latency network.

+NOTE: Currently there is no eviction policy.
+Cache grows indefinitely until it is cleared, so some eviction policy to free spaces automatically would be interesting

 ## Correctness

 This project is experimental, the test cases are basic so more in-depth tests should be made to warrantee its correction.